Darkzarich/Smiler/README.md

 	- **Getting a post by its slug**.
 Instead of `id` I use `slug` for getting a single post.
 	- **Post rating**.
 Posts have their rating which forms user rating along with Comments rating
 - Users:
+	- **Profile pic**.
+It's possible for a user to set profile pic with link to the picture
+	- **Bio**.
+Users are able to add small description about themselves
 	- **Registration**.
 Does what it says
 	- **Sessions**.
 As I didn't work with JWT much yet I decided to stick with my nice old friend - sessions, also they are kinda more safe than JWT
 	- **Auth**.
 Does what it says